Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 -------- | ---- | ----------
 orderfieldchangehistory | boolean | Specify `true` to retrieve the history of change in order or order item attributes.
-For example, order fulfillment location, order item fulfillment location and so on activityhistory | boolean | Specify `true` to retrieve activity log of an order such as order authorized, order shipped, and payment authorized orderids* | int | Specify the order id(s) that you want to fetch.
+Default value is `false` activityhistory | boolean | Specify `true` to retrieve activity log of an order such as order authorized, order shipped, and payment authorized orderids* | int | Specify the order id(s) that you want to fetch.
 You can specify multiple order ids separating each by a comma